qntm/green-fsm/README.md

 Returns an object conforming to the iterator protocol.
 This means it has a single property, `next`, which is a function which can be called repeatedly.
 At first, calling `next` will return results of the form `{value, done: false}` where `value` is an accepted input of the FSM i.e. an array of symbols.
 If the FSM is finite, eventally results will take the form `{done: true}`.

-### anythingElse
+### ANYTHING_ELSE

 Ordinarily, you may only feed known alphabet symbols into the FSM.
 Any other symbol will result in an exception being thrown.
-However, if you add the special `Symbol` `anythingElse` to your alphabet, then any unrecognised symbol will be automatically converted into `anythingElse` before following whatever transition you have specified for this symbol.
+However, if you add the special `Symbol` `ANYTHING_ELSE` to your alphabet, then any unrecognised symbol will be automatically converted into `ANYTHING_ELSE` before following whatever transition you have specified for this symbol.

 ### crawl(alphabet, initial, final, follow)

 Crawl what is assumed to be an FSM and return a new finite state machine object representing it.
 Starts at state `initial`.
 At any given state, `crawl` calls `final(state)` to determine whether it is final.
 Then, for each symbol in `alphabet`, it calls `follow(state, symbol)` to try to discover new states.
 Obviously this procedure could go on for ever if your implementation of `follow` is faulty.

-### oblivionState
+### OBLIVION_STATE

-Your implementation of `follow` (above) may also return the special `Symbol` `oblivionState` to indicate that you have reached an inescapable, non-final "oblivion state".
+Your implementation of `follow` (above) may also return the special `Symbol` `OBLIVION_STATE` to indicate that you have reached an inescapable, non-final "oblivion state".
 This state and transitions to it will be omitted from the resulting FSM.

 ### nothing(alphabet)